bem/bem-react/packages/di/README.md

 - decouple _desktop_ and _mobile_ versions of a component
 - implement an _experimental_ version of a component alongside the common one
+- store components and their auxiliaries (like settings and functions) in a single place

 ## Install